 The World of Work Project View

 Resilience is complex and messy, just like people.
-Everyone is different, everyone has their own tolerances and thresholds and everyone has their own personal stuff going on in life, their context.
+Everyone is different, everyone has their own tolerances and thresholds.
+And everyone has their own personal stuff going on in life, their own contexts.
 This means that everyone will have their own responses to stressors and their own levels of resilience.
-Regardless of what those levels are, understanding the ABCs can help individuals improve their resilience, which can help improve their lives.
+Regardless of what those levels are, understanding the ABCs can help individuals improve their resilience, and their lives.

 That said, resilience is ultimately a response to stressors.
 And we’re very clear in our minds that organizations have a responsibility to manage the stressors that their employees experience.
 Improving resilience isn’t always the answer, reducing stressors may well be.

 Lastly – it’s unfair to increase someone’s resilience just to place more stressors at their door.
-While they may be able to cope and function well, this isn’t really a fair exchange or a fair treatment of people.
+While they may cope and function well, this isn’t really a fair exchange or a fair treatment of people.